 What Will Happen if Your Affirmative Application Referred to Immigration Court

-If the asylum officer refers your asylum application to the Immigration Court, the Immigration Judge will ask you whether you accept an expedited hearing.
+If the asylum officer refers your asylum application to the Immigration Court, the Immigration Judge (IJ) will ask you whether you accept an expedited hearing.
 This will not affect how your case is processed or how likely it will be for you to obtain asylum.
 Instead, it will shorten all of your court deadlines.

 How the Timing of Your Asylum Application Affects Your Eligibility for Employment Authorization